 - 1. Faculty Members will provide a completed, full Faculty Portfolio to the College Personnel Committee by the date specified by the Dean of the College. - The College Personnel Committee will review the Faculty Portfolio, including any supplemental materials set forth by the department, peer observations.
-After that review, the College Personnel will forward these materials, along with their written recommendation, to the Department Chair.

-- 3. The Department Chair will review and then forward these materials, along with the Department Chair's recommendation, to the Dean of the College. - 4.
-The Dean of the College will review and then forward all materials, along with the Dean's recommendation, to the Provost. - 5.
-The Provost will review all materials and recommendations and advise the faculty member of the result of the evaluation.
+After that review, the College Personnel will forward these materials, along with their written recommendation, to the Department Chair. - 3.
+The Department Chair will review and then forward these materials, along with the Department Chair's recommendation, to the Dean of the College and the Provost. - 4.
+The Deans of the Colleges, the Associate Provost, and the Provost will together comprise the "Administrative Review Team" who will then review all materials, along with the Chair's recommendation, and write an evaluation letter summarizing the review findings. will review and then forward all materials, along with the Dean's recommendation, to the Provost. - 5.
+The Administrative Review Team will then forward all materials and recommendations to the President and advise the faculty member of the result of the evaluation.
+Provost will review all materials and recommendations and advise the faculty member of the result of the evaluation.

+Section 7.
 NON-TENURE-TRACK AND TERM FACULTY PERFORMANCE REVIEW